How to Choose Commercial Auto Insurance in Florida

 Some policies that may you consider to add with your commercial auto insurance are:

-- PIP (Personal Injury Protection) – this will help you cover medical expenses for both the injured driver and passenger in case of an accident.
+- PIP (Personal Injury Protection) – this type of Florida business insurance will help you cover medical expenses for both the injured driver and passenger in case of an accident.

-- Property Damage Liability Insurance – will cover the costs for the repair or the replacement of a third party personal property damaged during an accident caused by your driver.
+- Property Damage Liability Insurance – this type of policy will cover the costs for the repair or the replacement of a third party personal property damaged during an accident caused by your driver.

-- Collision Insurance – covers the damage to your company vehicle as a result of an accident no matter who is at fault.
+- Collision Insurance – this type of business insurance in Florida covers the damage to your company vehicle as a result of an accident no matter who is at fault.

-- Comprehensive insurance can cover the cost of replacing or repairing a damaged or lost vehicle due to non-collision reasons such as a tornado, flood, hurricane, theft, falling object, or non-collision fire.
+- Comprehensive Insurance – this type of insurance can cover the cost of replacing or repairing a damaged or lost vehicle due to non-collision reasons such as a tornado, flood, hurricane, theft, falling object, or non-collision fire.

-- Uninsured Motorist Insurance – offers coverage for medical expenses and property damage for a vehicle accident caused by an uninsured driver.
+- Uninsured Motorist Insurance – this type of policy offers coverage for medical expenses and property damage for a vehicle accident caused by an uninsured driver.

-A commercial auto insurance agent in your area may offer other optional policies like towing and roadside assistance insurance, rental car insurance, non-owned auto insurance, umbrella insurance policy, or even a Bailee coverage.
-There are instances when these additional coverage are required.
-These coverage improve commercial insurance protection for property loss or damage to items in your delivery truck.
+A commercial auto insurance agent in your area may offer other optional policies like towing and roadside assistance insurance, rental car insurance, non-owned auto insurance, umbrella insurance policy, or even Bailee coverage.
+There are instances when additional coverage is required.
+These coverage options improve commercial insurance protection for property loss or damage to items in your delivery truck.

 Owning a commercial business involves many risks that can expose your assets to potential claims or lawsuits, which is why getting commercial coverage is very vital.
-Consult an agent to guide you on commercial insurances that can fully protect your company and assets.
+That’s why you should consider consulting an agent to guide you on the types of business insurance policies in Florida that can fully protect your company and assets.